ayushiigarg/RoamMate/README.md

-# TripTrove
+# RoamMate
-TripTrove: Your personalized travel companion.
+RoamMate: Your personalized travel companion.
 Plan unforgettable day itineraries with AI-generated recommendations based on your preferences, interests, and budget.